-Director: Damian Royal
+Tutor: Damian Royal

 Children will learn about music in a fun way and feel the excitement of performing as part of a group.
 Participants are involved in a wide range of music activities which involve percussion instruments, singing, speech rhymes, and listening to music.
 Build self-confidence and make new friends!
 Children aged 5 to 8